robvet/dapr-workshop/Assignment01/README.md

 1. Open the `test.http` file in the project folder in VS Code.

-1. Click on `Execute request` for both requests in the file to send two requests to the API.
+1. Click on `Send request` for both requests in the file to send two requests to the API.

 1. The response of the requests will be shown in a separate window on the right.
 Both requests should yield a response with HTTP status code `200 OK` and no body.